WebAssembly/design/TextFormat.md

 that encodes a WebAssembly module with all its contained definitions in a way that is equivalent to the [binary format](BinaryEncoding.md).
 This format will use [S-expressions][] (avoiding syntax bikeshed discussions) to express modules and definitions while allowing a [linear representation](#linear-instructions) for the code in function bodies.
-This format is used understood by tools and used in browsers when [debugging](#debug-symbol-integration) modules.
+This format is understood by tools and used in browsers when [debugging](#debug-symbol-integration) modules.

   [S-expressions]: https://en.wikipedia.org/wiki/S-expression